ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 reduction in authorization will take effect prior to the expiration of the original token.

+## Out-of-Band Configuration

+To communicate securely, the authorization server, the client and the resource server require certain information that must be exchanged outside the protocol flow described in this document.
+The authorization server must have obtained authorization information concerning the client and the resource server that is approved by the resource owner as well as corresponding keying material.
+The resource server must have received authorization information approved by the resource owner concerning its authorization managers and the respective keying material.
+The client must have obtained authorization information concerning the authorization server approved by its owner as well as the corresponding keying material.
+Also, the client's owner must have approved of the client's communication with the resource server.
+The client and the authorization server must have obtained a common understanding how this resource server is identified to ensure that the client obtains access token and keying material for the correct resource server.
+If the client is provided with a raw public key for the resource server, it must be ascertained to which resource server (which identifier and authorization information) the key is associated.
+All authorization information and keying material must be kept up to date.

 # Privacy Considerations

 This privacy considerations from section